estyxx/madedotcom.github.io/posts/2022-10-07-hacktoberfest.md

 will give you a hint: it's about _Open Source_, _learning_, _code_ and **you don't need to be a developer to start hacking**!
 Anyone is welcome!

-So Hacktoberfest is the [DigitalOcean](https://www.digitalocean.com/) 's annual event to bring people contributing to open source; the prize to win is a nice t-shirt or plant a tree in [DigitalOcean forest](https://tree-nation.com/profile/digitalocean).
+So Hacktoberfest is the [DigitalOcean](https://www.digitalocean.com/)'s annual event to bring people contributing to open source; the prize to win is a nice t-shirt or plant a tree in [DigitalOcean forest](https://tree-nation.com/profile/digitalocean).
 It was launched 9 years ago, in 2013 and had only 700 participants.
 Last year had more than